greenboxal/doggohub/doc/development/shell_commands.md

 user, exit_status = Gitlab::Popen.popen(%W(whoami))
 ```

-In other repositories, such as gitlab-shell you can also use `IO.popen`.
+In other repositories, such as doggohub-shell you can also use `IO.popen`.

 ```ruby
 # Safe IO.popen example